-- 2.1 The land at Plumpton Road, Brighton BN2 9YL be made available for leasing. - 2.2 There be delegated authority to the Executive Directors for Economy, Environment & Culture, Finance and Resources and Neighbourhoods, Communities & Housing (in consultation with each other) to enter into the necessary contracts with Bunker Housing Co-operative Limited to lease the former council housing garage site at Plumpton Road, Brighton BN2 9YL, to secure the building of two new homes for rental by the co-op.
+- 2.1 That Policy, Resources and Growth Committee take note and approve the recommendations as set out below, as recommended for approval by Housing and New Homes Committee, that: - a) The land at Plumpton Road, Brighton BN2 9YL be made available for leasing. - b) There be delegated authority to the Executive Directors for Economy, Environment & Culture, Finance and Resources and Neighbourhoods, Communities & Housing (in consultation with each other) to enter into the necessary contracts with Bunker Housing Co-operative Limited to lease the former council housing garage site at Plumpton Road, Brighton BN2 9YL, to secure the building of two new homes for rental by the co-op.
 The granting of the lease is subject to Bunker obtaining planning consent, funding and entering into a nominations agreement with the council.